 |

-CSA #5 (4-Margin with a small left sheet margin standard somewhat light rose color) tied by the Blue Petersburg, Va CDS 29 JUL (1862).
-Coarse paper cover (definitely a homemade adversity cover) addressed to Rev Lewis Phillips Fair Haven Moore Co.
+CSA #5 (4-Margin with a small left sheet margin standard somewhat light rose color) tied by the BLUE Petersburg, Va CDS 29 JUL (1862).
+Coarse paper cover which appears to be homemade addressed to Rev Lewis Phillips, Fair Haven, Moore Co.
 NC.
 Rev Phillips had two sons both serving in Co D 48th NC Inf one of whom most likely sent this cover.
 Martin C. Phillips was wounded at Fredericksburg 12/13/1862 and captured as a POW at Bristoe Station (Va) 10/14/1863.
 He was confined at Point Lookout until exchanged 5/8/1864.
 Baxter C. Phillips was also wounded at Fredericksburg 12/13/1862 but recovered and rejoined his regiment in early 1863.
-Cover slightly reduced at the left not affecting anything, otherwise Very Fine.
+Cover reduced at the left not affecting anything, otherwise a Very Fine appearance.
 PF Certificate 1989. |

 |